Talking With Your Child About Sex - Topic Overview

 Sexual abuse is any type of sexual activity that is done against a person's will.
 It can be nonviolent abuse (such as being forced to look at sexual pictures), unwanted or forced sexual touching, or violent sexual assault (such as attempted rape or rape.)
 The attacker may be a stranger, someone you do not know well, a close friend, or a family member.

-girls have been physically or sexually abused by a dating partner.
+have been physically hurt by a dating partner.8

 Talk to your child about the

 - Avoid places that are secluded.
 Go where there are other people, where you feel comfortable

 and safe.
 Don't go to a date's home or invite him or her to yours.
 These are

 the places where most acquaintance rapes (date rapes) occur.